yadhukrishnx/OPTIFIT/Readme.md

 # OPTIFIT AI

 Welcome to OPTIFIT AI
+" leveraging advancements in machine learning and computer vision, OptiFit aims to bridge the gap between traditional workout apps and comprehensive fitness experiences, fostering a culture of active living and long-term wellness in today's dynamic landscape. "
 Know More about us  https://optifit-ai.web.app
 This README provides information on setting up and running the application on your local machine.